quicwg/base-drafts/draft-ietf-quic-transport.md

 migration uses connection identifiers to allow connections to transfer to a new network path.

 Frames are used in QUIC to communicate between endpoints.
-Multiple frames are assembled into packets.
+One or more frames are assembled into packets.
 QUIC authenticates all packets and encrypts as much as is practical.
 QUIC packets are carried in UDP datagrams to better facilitate deployment in existing systems and networks.

 {{fig-hs}} shows a simplied handshake and the exchange of packets and frames